nhsx/digital-health-insights/index.md

 <hr class="nhsuk-u-margin-top-0 nhsuk-u-margin-bottom-6">

-#### Introduction
+## Introduction

-As GPs adapt to coronavirus pandemic and national lockdowns, access to quality digital health services has proved more important now than ever.
+Access to quality digital health services is more important now than ever.
+This year, [more consumers use digital tools and websites](https://www.lloydsbank.com/banking-with-us/whats-happening/consumer-digital-index.html) to manage their physical (37%) and mental health (25%) than in 2020.

+Given that 89% of consumers use digital tools for online banking and 60% for accessing local council information, there is great potential to expand digital health services in the UK.
-Redeveloped in 2021, the GP Patient Survey — a national survey of patients’ experiences of general practice — reflects the changes to primary care services due to the COVID-19 pandemic.

-Our analysis aims to shed light on the use of and barriers to accessing online GP services in England.
+Our analysis builds on the GP Patient Survey 2021 — a national survey of patients’ experiences of general practice —  to shed light on the use of and barriers to accessing online general practice services in England.

 <hr class="nhsuk-u-margin-top-0 nhsuk-u-margin-bottom-6">

-### Appointment Types
+## Appointment Types

-#### Remote appointments are now as common as in person appointments
+### Remote appointments are now as common as in person appointments

 {% include remote_appts.html %}
 <p><strong>Figure 1.</strong> Proportion of appointment types betweeen survey respondents, where 'Remote' includes both Telephone and Online appointments.
 Source: GP Patient Survey 2021.</p>

-The rise of remote appointments is perhaps the most striking change to GP practice since the pandemic.

-For decades, face-to-face appointments dominated, making up 90% of appointment types.
-However, for the first time in history, more remote appointments took place in April 2020 than face-to-face appointments.
+For the first time in history, [more remote appointments](https://digital.nhs.uk/data-and-information/publications/statistical/appointments-in-general-practice/april-2020) took place in April 2020 than face-to-face appointments.

-Appointment types have balanced out since the first national lockdown, with the share of remote appointments increasing to almost 50% of appointment types in 2021.
+In previous surveys, face-to-face appointments were the dominant appointment type, making up 90% of the patient appointments.
+In 2021, however, 50% of patients reported having a remote appointment (compared with 10% in 2020).

 #### How do patients feel about remote appointments?

+Patients are more likely to say they felt their needs were met in their last face-to-face appointment (95%) than in their last remote appointment (92%).

-Research from the Office for National Statistics found that, in August 2020, 64% of people said they would be 'comfortable' or 'very comfortable' attending an online appointment with a health professional.
-However,  patients over 70 (53%) or with an underlying health condition* (57%) weren't as comfortable with online appointments.
+Research from the Office for National Statistics found that, in August 2020, 64% of people said they would be ‘comfortable’ or ‘very comfortable’ attending an online appointment with a health professional.
+However, so over 70 (53%) or with an underlying health condition* (57%) weren’t as comfortable with online appointments.

 While most patients would be comfortable with an online appointment, 64% of UK patients still would prefer in-person consultations in the future.

+While most patients would be comfortable with an online appointment, 64% of UK patients still would [prefer in-person consultations in the future](https://docs.google.com/document/d/1qJ-z2q88IVDCgZLhWOhbbZa8Kj3_OMrU8XxBBcWvPes/edit#).

 [*ONS Glossary of what is considered an underlying health condition.
 This may be different to how the GP Patient Survey 2021 defines a long term health condition](https://www.ons.gov.uk/peoplepopulationandcommunity/healthandsocialcare/healthandwellbeing/bulletins/coronavirusandthesocialimpactsongreatbritain/4september2020#glossary)

 <hr class="nhsuk-u-margin-top-0 nhsuk-u-margin-bottom-6">

-### Online GP services
+## Online GP services

-#### 44% of patients have used an GP online service in the last 12 months
+### 44% of patients have used an online GP service in the last 12 months.

 {% include online_activities_all.html %}
 <p><b>Figure 2.</b> The proportion of different online service use, between survey respondents that used an online services within the last 12 months (as of March 2021).
 Source: GP Patient Survey 2021.</p>

-The Lloyds UK Consumer Digital Index 2021 -- the UK's largest measure of digital capability and financial behaviour - found that more consumers use digital tools and websites to manage their physical (37%) and mental health (25%) this year.
-This is compared with 89% for banking and 60% for accessing local council information.

-Indeed, in 2021, 44% of patients have used at least one GP online service.
-Of those who used an online GP patient service, ordering repeat prescriptions was the most popular activity (38%), followed by booking an appointment online (27%).
+Ordering repeat prescriptions was the most popular activity among those who used an online service (26%), followed by booking an appointment online (19%).

+Yet, online GP services haven't fully taken off.
+More than half (56%) of all patients surveyed have not used any online service.

-#### On average, patients with long term health conditions used online GP services 13% more than patients without a long term condition.
+### Patients with long term health conditions used online GP services 13% more than patients without long term conditions.

 {% include online_activities_ltc.html %}
 <p><b>Figure 3.</b> The proportion of online service use between survey respondents (with and without long-term conditions) that used an online services within the last 12 months (as of March 2021).
 Source: GP Patient Survey 2021.</p>

-Patients with long term conditions were also more than twice as likely to order repeat prescriptions than patients without long term conditions, this particularly noticeable for patients with mental health conditions (40%) or another-long term health condition (40%)
+Patients with a long term condition were also more than twice as likely to order repeat prescriptions, 4% more likely to access their medical records online and 2% more likely to book appointments online.

 <div class="nhsuk-inset-text">
                   <span class="nhsuk-u-visually-hidden">Information: </span>